SimonCropp/ExtendedFluentValidation/readme.md

 ### Lists/Collections

-Lists and Collection cannot be empty.
+Lists and Collection cannot be empty if `ValidatorConventions.ValidateEmptyLists()` is called in a module initializer.
 The logic being: if the absence of any values is valid, then make the member nullable.
 This helps since nullable is a first class strong type feature, where "list contains no values" is a runtime check.

 ## Usage